PolVilniusTech/public.incident.reporting.timeline.md/timeline/Poland.md

 ```
 ##### R esults
-Some under 18 years old may be affected.
+* Some under 18 years old may be affected.
+* The trend for Disinformation of disinformation.
 ```

 ```